codeceptjs/CodeceptJS/docs/typescript.md

 ```

 Then you need to add this helper to your `codecept.conf.js` like in this [docs](https://codecept.io/helpers/#configuration).
-And then run to command `npx codeceptjs def`.
+And then run the command `npx codeceptjs def`.

 As result our `steps.d.ts` file will be updated like this:
 ```ts